TyGrim13/4WinnerFlows/README.md

 Production/Warehouse
 Managed by Dave.
 All departments supervisors report to Dave.
 Receiving does not have a specified supervisor.
-Screen Printing is supervised by Brandon, with TJ, Juana, and Leni as team members.
+Screen Printing is supervised by TJ, with Brandon, Juana, and Leni as team members.
-Embroidery is supervised by Jessica, with Emily as a team member.
+Embroidery is supervised by Jessica, with Emily and Leni as a team member.
 Vinyl Heat Press is supervised by Otero.
-Quality Control does not have a specified supervisor.
+Quality Control is supervised by Juana.
 Fulfillment/Shipping is supervised by Danale.

 ```mermaid